Git-Lecture-2025/Assignment-2025/Bandit.md

 cat <file> | sort | uniq -u
 ```

-Since uniq only checks for adjacent uniqueness, first sort the contents of the file
+Since uniq only checks for adjacent uniqueness, first sort the contents of the file.

 <details>
   <summary>Password</summary>